 A standard Six Sigma email spotlight program focused on selling more magazine subscriptions might include a schedule of sending magazine spotlights 5 times per week, with a combination of editorially-driven creative alternating with offer-driven creative.

-I Like Crochet takes advantage of SFG’s “FlexPage” system.
-SFG sets the standard on allowing our partners and agencies to create new subscription order pages that easily facilitate testing.
+I Like Crochet is able to easily create new subscription order pages that help facilitate testing.
 The faster you test, the more you learn; and the more you learn, the more money you make.

 5. Publish Special Collections.

 Curating special collections is something that all of our publishing partners are adopting.
 It involves creating pages within your web magazine where you curate many articles from your archive.